nefarius/Blazor.EventAggregator/readme.md

 Blazor.EventAggregator is a lightweight Event Aggregator for Blazor.

-* 3/2020: Updated to work with .NET Core v3.1.0

 Event aggregator is used for indirect component to component communication.
 In event aggregator pattern you have message/event publishers and subscribers.
 In the case of Blazor, component can publish its events and other component(s) can react to those events.

 [![NuGet](https://img.shields.io/nuget/v/EventAggregator.Blazor.svg)](https://www.nuget.org/packages/EventAggregator.Blazor/)

 ## Note

-Blazor.EventAggregator is completely based on the work done in Caliburn.Micro.
+Blazor.EventAggregator is completely based on the work done in [Caliburn.Micro](https://caliburnmicro.com/).
 The source code was copied from it and then altered to work with Blazor.

 Also note that the library has only been tested with the server-side version of Blazor.
 There's no known issues with the WebAssembly-version of Blazor.